What does Linovator do?

 In all this, you just have to keep calm and stay focused, not on the competitors, but on the magic you’re producing.

 We’ve got a company that creates financing structures for renewable energy projects.
-They find a client, then build the biogas, waste-to-energy, or solar plant for that client, and the client pays for the electricity each month.
+They find a client, then build the renewable energy solution for that client, and the client then pays for the electricity usage each month.

-Much of this is in the agricultural sector, and there’s a lot of uncertainty there at this moment.
-There’s political and social turmoil with one side arguing farmland must be seized from their current owners and returned to the tribes or groups that inhabited the land centuries ago.
-The other side is saying that would cause a lot of instability, and they’re leaning on the constitution to mitigate any risk.
+Some of this is in the agricultural and manufacturing sectors, and there’s a lot of uncertainty there at this moment.
+There’s political and social turmoil; for example, one side is arguing farmland must be seized from their current owners and returned to original or first owners that inhabited that land to create restitution and redress due to the Apartheid system that existed in South Africa before 1994.
+The other side is saying that would cause a lot of instability to investor confidence, economic stability, and economic and social progress for all South Africans, and they’re leaning and hoping on the South African Constitution to mitigate any risk to further possible turmoil.

 That’s one pending example I can think of.